Potassium borohydride

-Potassium borohydride, also known as potassium tetrahydroborate, is an inorganic compound with the formula KBH4.
+Potassium borohydride, also known as potassium tetrahydroborate, is an inorganic compound with the formula KBH4|auto=1.

 Preparation

 It can be obtained through the reaction of sodium borohydride with aqueous potassium hydroxide in a methanol or water solvent:

 Properties

 Potassium is a colorless solid that is stable at room temperature and in an aqueous alkaline solution.
 Potassium borohydride has a hydrogen desorption temperature of 584 °C, higher than for lithium borohydride or sodium borohydride.

 Like the related Na^{+}, Rb^{+}, and Cs^{+} salts, potassium borohydride crystallizes in a sodium chloride lattice type, space group Fm3m.

 As a reagent

 Often potassium borohydride behaves similarly to the more common sodium borohydride, but solubility considerations sometimes recommend the potassium salt.
 One example is the synthesis of potassium trispyrazolylborate (KTp).
 The procedure involves heating potassium borohydride and pyrazole without a solvent.